sugarcoat/sugarcoat/README.md

 # Example Library #

-To see an example of the pattern library running, navigate to the `./site` folder and run:
+To see an example of the pattern library running, visit: [Example Pattern Library](site/documentation/index.html) Or, navigate to the `./site` folder in your local copy of sugarcoat and run:

     npm i
     grunt css
     sugarcoat documentation/config.js

 # Roadmap #